Eligibility

 For a child to be considered a qualifying child under EITC, several requirements must be met:

-- Relationship: The child must be the taxpayer’s son, daughter, stepchild, foster child, brother, sister, stepbrother, stepsister, or a descendent of any of these (e.g. – your grandchild, niece, or nephew)
+- Relationship: The child must be your son, daughter, stepchild, foster child, brother, sister, stepbrother, stepsister, or a descendant of any of these (for example be your grandchild, niece, or nephew).

-- Residence: The child must live at the same residence as the taxpayer for more than half the year and have a valid Social Security number.
+- Residence: Generally, the child must live in the same place as you for more than half the year and have a valid Social Security number.
+(There are some exceptions to this.
+For an overview, click here.
+For the complete list, you can read Publication 596 from the IRS.)

-Age: At the end of the tax year, the child must be under 19.
+- Age: At the end of the tax year, the child must be under 19.
 Or, if attending school full-time, the child must be under 24.
-The only exception is for individuals who are permanently and totally disabled.
-If the taxpayer’s child is permanently and totally disabled, there is no age requirement.
+The only exception is for children who are permanently and totally disabled.
+If your child is permanently and totally disabled, the child can be any age, even an adult.

 According to the IRS, a person is considered “permanently and totally disabled” if their condition is expected to last continuously for at least one year or is expected to result in death, and if they cannot perform any Substantial Gainful Activity (SGA).
-For tax year 2012, this means they cannot work and earn more than $900 per month.
+For tax year 2024, this means they cannot earn more than $1,550 per month ($2,590 per month if they are blind).

 Note: Qualifying children can only be used by one family member to claim an EITC.